airavata-courses/CoDist/README.md

 ## Installation

-Create an `.env` with the help of `.env.example`.
+Create an `.env` with the help of `example.env`.
 All the required variables is in it.

 This service is tested on Python 3.7, 3.8, and 3.10 and will require any of these versions.